elyesgmzboi/TabungCommunityPatch/README.md

 ## Installation
 - Download the latest .DLL release from the GitHub Releases page.
 - Extract the archive.
-- Copy the OfflinePhoton.DLL file into your BepInEx\plugins folder for The Tabung.
+- Copy the `OfflinePhoton.DLL MonoMod.Backports.dll MonoMod.ILHelpers.dll MonoMod.RuntimeDetour.dll MonoMod.Utils.dll` files into your BepInEx\plugins folder for The Tabung.

 ## Required files in BepInEx/core